kusianne/Elk-Project/README.md

 ### Access Policies
 The machines on the internal network are not exposed to the public Internet.
 Only the __Jumpbox___ machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:108.203.213.47
+Access to this machine is only allowed from my local host IP address.

 Machines within the network can only be accessed by Jumpbox IP Address:20.55.0.160 and the Load balancer IP Address: __52.142.44.30___.